2 Samuel 11: David married Bathsheba (11:26–27)

-After the mourning period of Uriah's death was over, David took Uriah's widow, Bathsheba, to be his wife and in the course of time she gave birth to a son.
-David's actions were not explained, but the last statement of the passage (11:27b) clearly states that David's behavior was unacceptable to God.
+After the mourning (אֵבֶל) period of Uriah's death was over, David took Uriah's widow, Bathsheba, to be his wife, and in the course of time she gave birth to a son, Solomon.
+David's actions were not explained, but the last statement of the passage, 11:27b, clearly states that David's behavior was unacceptable to God.

 Verse 27

 And when the mourning was over, David sent and brought her to his house, and she became his wife and bore him a son.